marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 ```

 I can see that the customer pod is running on the kube2.local, so I can go there and check the environment variables.
+On your test it might be running in a different node, we don't worry about it.

 ```shell
 $ docker exec -it <your container id> bash